Jan Roeland, Last Works: 11 March – 15 April 2017

 Jan Roeland has built up an oeuvre of paintings which moves between geometric abstraction and figuration.
 Recognisable simple motifs of everyday objects, such as hammers, toy-aeroplanes, plants and ducks give his formally built up abstract painting some sense of humor.
 His paintings are precisely constructed and built up with several layers of oil paint, in which color plays an important role.
 The relatively small formats of his canvases fit in the old Dutch tradition of Easel-painting.…

 Michael Jacklin, Inner Space Outer Space II: 14 January – 25 February 2017

-Slewe Gallery is pleased to announce the upcoming exhibition with new works by Dutch artist Kees Smits (*1945).
-The exhibition will open Saturday September 12 and will last until October 10.
+Slewe Gallery is pleased to announce the opening of the exhibition Inner Space Outer Space II with new sculptures by Dutch artist Michael Jacklin (*1956).
+The exhibition opens Saturday January 14 and runs until February 25.

 Michael Jacklin, known for his man-sized grid sculptures, made of iron, will exhibit a new series of open iron constructions.
 It will be his second show with the same title showing sculptures based on events in inner space and outer space.
 Whereas his first show in 2014 was focusing more on the outer space, this time the inner space will be the main theme with the smallest elements, the particles at the base.
 Both transparent and small massive spheres are positioned within many open circles of thin staff iron.
 A subtle play of lines and intervals occurs when you move around them.
 Jacklin is one of the rare fundamental working sculptors of his generation.
 He focuses on the specific qualities of the material as well as on the sculptural principles such as mass, rhythm and gravity.
 Since 1984 he works exclusively with iron.
 His preference for this material derives from his fascination for iron constructions in architecture …